-We are a transparent and open organisation and we publish a great deal of information about what we do on this website which you can access by using the search facility clearly marked on our home page.
-However there may be other issues about which you would like further information and in this part of our website we explain how you can get such information.
+We are a transparent and open organisation and use our website to publish a great deal of information about what we do.
+We have a search facility on the top right of our home page in case you want to access something specific.
+There may also be other issues that you would like to learn more about and in this part of our website we explain how you can get such information.

 Freedom of Information Act 2000 - Publication Scheme

 In order to comply with the Freedom of Information Act 2000 public sector organisations have to routinely publish information whenever possible.

 The Information Commissioner's Office (ICO), who is responsible for monitoring and enforcing compliance with the Freedom of Information Act 2000, has drawn up a model publication scheme for all public sector organisations that we have adopted and formally committed to.
 The ICO has also published a definition document for NI government departments which sets out in some detail what the minimum expectations are as far as we are concerned.

 We have reviewed the information we routinely put into the public domain to ensure we are compliant with the definition document.
 You will be able to see where we don’t hold relevant information or where for some reason we have decided not to routinely disclose information identified in the definition document by referring to our Publication Scheme - Guide to Information